 Code complexity is a beast to deal with.
 Since a project's goals and functionality change over time, the codebase generally grows and evolves.
 In the end, you wonder why huge sections of the codebase are even in there.

 In addition, there can be significant problems with code complexity as a project comes to a close.
 If you're a team lead, you and your dev team end up spending a horrendous amount of time reviewing extremely complex code and trying to iron out the last set of bugs.

-In this article, I’ll explain what code complexity is and how to measure it.
+This article will explain what code complexity is and how to measure it.
 Why does it matter?
-Because once you’re able to measure the complexity of the code, you can manage it.
+Because once you're able to measure the complexity of the code, you can manage it.
 Complexity might be a part of every codebase, but you can strive to put a design and structure in place that handles it and manages the side effects.

 Defining Code Complexity

 The complexity of a given piece of code has to do with just how complicated and unwieldy it is for a developer to understand.
 This idea makes intuitive sense.
 For example, the picture at the top of the article is way more complex than, say, a picture of a single rose on a white background.

 In particular, the codebase's size can make it difficult for anyone to wrap their heads around exactly what's going on.
 This becomes even more of a problem when the code begins to have multiple paths through conditionals, has several dependencies, or is coupled with other parts of the codebase.